Datagen-Project/Whitepaper-2.0/README.md

 Let’s see a concrete example.
-The data infrastructure Oort{31} (formerly known as Compute Coin) is an example of good design for a Layer1 based cloud computing infrastructure (at least on -white-paper, since as of late 2022, is still under construction): they can integrate PEKKA, a native Layer that is aggregating cloud computing from different sources, with MCP, a native Layer1 with a highly customized consensus protocol (Proof of Honesty -PoH-) using EntrapNet algorithms to entrust nodes with cross-check phishing tasks.
-Without analyzing further the consensus protocol of Oort, is clear that, by virtue of being Layer1, Oort can potentially have much greater customization advantages compared to Layer2 networks like Akash or Cudos.
+The data infrastructure Oort{31} (formerly known as Compute Coin) is an example of good design for a Layer1 based Cloud Computing infrastructure (at least on -white-paper, since as of late 2022, it is still under construction): they can integrate PEKKA, a native Layer that is aggregating cloud computing from different sources, with MCP, a native Layer1 with a highly customized consensus protocol (Proof of Honesty -PoH-) using EntrapNet algorithms to entrust nodes with cross-check phishing tasks.
+Without analyzing further the consensus protocol of Oort, it is clear that, by virtue of being a Layer1, Oort can potentially have much greater customization advantages compared to Layer2 networks like Akash or Cudos.
 So, where is the caveat?
-The problem is clearly stated Compute Coin’s whitepaper{32} “Assumption 1.
+The problem is clearly stated in the Compute Coin’s whitepaper{32} “Assumption 1.
 The blockchain network used in the EntrapNet is reliable.”
 Reliability assumptions can be dangerous in a 0 Trust perspective.

 A Layer 1 must consider many threats which are much more mitigated for a Layer2:

-j.
+a.
 Attacks 51 or similar attacks are easier to be performed against smaller networks;
-j.
+b.
 Building a blockchain from scratch implies much more development, much more things can go wrong;
-j.
+c.
 Being insular, the developer community is much smaller and so it is less probable to find bugs before malicious actors do.
 Bitcoin itself had many critical bugs and, without the support of its developer community, many things could have gone wrong{33};
-j.
+d.
 Lack of support from other projects, developers, investors, users already involved in existing ecosystems;
-j.
+e.
 Total freedom can be too much freedom: once you have total freedom on how you want to design a stack and if the team that is working on this is relatively small you have less feedback and less scrutiny from the developer community as so is easier both to underestimate problems or to add malicious code.
-j.
+f.
 No shared security features with any underlining protocol;
-j.
+g.
 No shared validating resources with any underlining protocol.

 While the problems above seems really vexing for Layer1 developed from scratch, a much less customized Layer 1, for instance copy-catting the source code of an existing EVM compatible blockchain, would imply a smaller chance to incur in those vexing risks, but won’t allow for the customization features for which you want to use a Layer1 in the first place.